Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-9/11 wasn't caused by terrorists, Jayesh got a toy air plane and GI Joes
+Jayesh can plank standing up.

-Updated on: [7/9/2025]
+Updated on: [8/9/2025]
 <!-- #jokeEnd -->